ladjs/cache-pug-templates/README.md

 ## Custom Callback

-You can also pass an optional callback function with arguments `err` and `cached`.
+You can also pass an optional callback function with arguments `err` and `queuedFiles`.

 The argument `queuedFiles` is an Array of filenames that have been queued to be cached.